You will have a range of options to choose from when you are looking for accommodation, with varying costs attached.

 - Start searching early.
 International students who need to get familiar with a city should allow as much time as they possibly can.

-- Make full use of any accommodation support offered by your college or students' union, though these services will themselves be under pressure as they will be assisting many students at the same time.
+- Make full use of any accommodation support offered by your school, college or student union

-- Fully check out the area(s) you are considering renting in, on foot as well as online.
+- Always fully check out the area(s) you are considering renting in, on foot as well as online.
 If there are people in the city you know and trust, ask them for recommendations for where to look.

-- Thoroughly investigate public transport connections between where you will study and where you might live.
-Some areas can look quite close to your college on a map, but they may not make for easy travel by bus or tram.
-Make sure you know how much time you will need to commit to travelling and what it will cost.
+- Make sure you know how much time you will need to commit to travelling and what it will cost.

 - Do not rush and simply take the first place available, even if you feel under pressure.

-- Insist on viewing premises and testing keys before parting with any deposit or rent money.
-Always be on your guard for scams.
+- Insist on viewing premises and testing keys before handing over any deposit or rent money.
+Always beware of scams.
 Check this advice on keeping safe.

 The Competition and Consumer Protection Commission has some good advice on how to identify rental accommodation scams.

-If your accommodation has not been pre-booked for you, the Accommodation Officer at your university or college is the person who can advise you about the accommodation that best fits your needs and your budget.
-At the accommodation office you will be able to look through lists of suitable places, then choose which to go and see.
-The choice is always better if you arrive well in advance of the start of your course.
+You should always first ask your school or college for help finding accommodation.
+It is always better if you arrive well in advance of the start of your course.
 Allow as much time as possible to organise accommodation.
 You might consider booking a period in a hostel to have a base from which to start your search.

 There are also a number of websites that you can access to find apartments, house shares and "digs" (a room in a family home), for example:

-It is important to budget for the additional costs, apart from rent, that you will face with each type of accommodation.
+It is important to budget for the additional costs, apart from rent, that you will need to pay with each type of accommodation.

-Living with a family may offer the lowest rent and include utility costs and some meals, but you will need to budget for buying additional meals.
+Living with a family may offer the lowest rent and include utility costs and some meals, but you will need to budget for buying additional shopping.

 - Deposits and connection charges for electricity and/or gas may have to be paid.
 There is also the option of setting up a direct debit from your bank account, from which the bill total will automatically be deducted each month.
 The deposit cost varies from €150 upwards and is refundable, or offset against your bill.